 Months of entry

-In this MA programme, students explore political and philosophical debates that have influenced and shaped learning and teaching in Citizenship, History and Religious Education.
-Students focus on their subject specialism, and are encouraged and enabled to critically reflect on principles and issues that relate to policy and professional practice.
+In this MA programme, students explore political and philosophical debates that have influenced learning and teaching in citizenship, history and religious education.
+Students nominate one of these subjects as their main specialism, and are encouraged and enabled to critically reflect on principles and issues that relate to policy and professional practice in their specialist subject.

 Our programme offers students the opportunity to combine online study with face-to-face sessions, or to pursue their studies entirely by online learning.
 We recognise that many students value face-to-face interaction, and most of our modules include a small number of seminars at UCL Institute of Education.
 There is scope however for online interaction for those participating from a distance.